San Marino Family Travel Guide

 Borgo Maggiore

-Modern 3-star hotels with connecting rooms and free parking
+Modern hotels with family rooms and pools

 Family Dining